SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 This is if you want to collaborate on code for a project with someone so that they can add to, or edit the code in your personal repo.
 You will have the opportunity to accept changes before their edits are incorporated into your repo.
 1) Navigate to the repository's settings
 2) Click "Collaborators & teams" and then "Add people" to invite them, granting them access to the repository.
 3) They will get an email with the collaboration invite which they will have to accept.

+## How to make a new repo

+## How to make a markdown file

+### Cheat sheet for .md file

+link

+##

 # Best Practices
-## Purpose of using git/GitHub

 ## Code writing conventions
 ## What info to include in a repo README.md